Executive Director, Universal Access Project and Policy

-Seema has consulted with the International Institute of Rural Reconstruction in Ethiopia and has also worked on women’s human rights issues with Women for Afghan Women and the United Nations.
-She served as a District Representative and aide to Congresswoman Carolyn Maloney in New York, where she supported the Representative’s work on the wage gap and gender inequity in the workplace.
-Before working for the government, Seema was an Investment Banking Analyst with Lehman Brothers.
+Seema has worked with the International Institute of Rural Reconstruction in Ethiopia, Women for Afghan Women, and the United Nations.
+She supported U.S. Representative Carolyn Maloney’s efforts to address the wage gap and gender inequity in the workplace.
+As an expert on women’s reproductive health and rights, Seema is frequently quoted in top-tier media outlets including Slate, Foreign Policy, CNN, NBC, and Vice.
+She also routinely provides commentary on these topics in her Medium series and as a contributor to The Huffington Post, CNN, and The Hill.
 In 2007, she was honored as a Rising Star of politics by Campaigns and Elections magazine.
-Seema received her Master of International Affairs in Economic and Political Development from Columbia University and a B.A from New York University.
+Seema received her Master’s Degree in Economic and Political Development from Columbia University and a B.A. in Mathematics from New York University.